Hope of Israel Ministries (Church of YEHOVAH):

-The History of the Talis (Tallit) -- Its Meaning, Purpose and History
+The History of the Talis (Tallit) -- Its Meaning and Purpose

 In Deuteronomy 22:12 we read: "Thou shalt make thee twisted cords upon the four corners of thy covering, wherewith thou coverest thyself."